Webmail using Roundcube

 The rule editor looks like this:

 So far you have spent considerable time with theory and configuration.
 Are you worried whether all you did actually leads to a working mail server?
-Before we do the final steps let’s take a break and verify that everything you did so far works as expected.You can get a list of all files and directories within by running:
+As the final step, let’s verify that everything you did so far works as expected.You can get a list of all files and directories within by running:

 sudo find /var/vmail